LilacMeteorObservatory/MetDetPy/docs/update-log.md

 ✅ Bug fixed and code optimization.

-⚠️ Since this version, the coordinnate of meteors are  changed to ...
+⚠️ Since this version, the output location of meteors is changed from running resolution to raw resolution.
+To keep compatibility, video_size is provided in the output JSON.

 ## Version 1.2.1